30+ Salary Increase Letter Samples | How to Ask for Pay Rise?

 What Should You Include in Your Salary Increase Letter?

-A salary increase letter should clearly present the request and the specifics.
+The letter should present the request and the specifics.
 In addition, it should address who, what, why, and when regarding the salary increase request.
-To address these questions, employees should include a few important items in their salary increase letter.
-These include:
+To address these questions, employees should include a few important items in their letters.

 Job title